 The L14 was the initial testnet to showcase LUKSOs vision of Universal Profiles.
 It is maintained by LUKSO and used for the Universal Profile Explorer and The Dematerialised Marketplace, which have already launched multiple digital asset sales.
 Regarding the tech, L14 still uses outdated ERC725 versions from 2020.
 Once the profiles and assets are migrated to the mainnet, those assets and profiles will be updated to the latest LSP standardizations.

 The L15 was the ephemeral testnet to showcase LUKSOs initial network architecture.
 The development was started in 2021 and featured the Vanguard and Pandora chains to integrate Proof of Stake into the EVM tech stack.
 Later, the architecture was aligned with the Ethereum architecture, as the ecosystem quickly shifted focus from sharding to Proof of Stake itself.
 There was no need for a custom implementation anymore.

 The L16 was LUKSOs latest testnet before the LUKSO launch phase.
 It started as a decentralized network in 2022 and featured the almost final network architecture without slasher functionality.
 Users could add and run validators nodes and prepare for the mainnet setup.
 The LUKSO team also went on and did stress tests for transactions and analyzed network behaviors.
 The community also started developing the first applications and deployed contracts using funds from the faucet.

 After the final and consistent LUKSO Testnet release, L16 has been officially deprecated since 15th June 2023.
-Developers had a transition time of 3 months.
-Community members and the team will shut down all nodes and services at the end of September 2023.
+Community members and the team have shut down all nodes and services at the end of September 2023.